EuricoSantos-936/euricosantos-936/README.md

 # Hi , I'm Eurico Santos

 # 💫 About Me:
- 🔭 I am a dedicated Full-Stack Developer specializing in Python, React, and Vue, with a passion for creating robust and scalable web applications.
-I aspire to contribute my expertise to a dynamic and innovative company.<br>
+ 🔭 I am a dedicated Python Developer passionate about technology and programming, I am constantly learning new tools and frameworks.
+At the moment, I am focusing on gaining practical experience and deepening my knowledge in web development, and data analysis using Python.
+I aspire to contribute my expertise to a dynamic and innovative company.

-# 🎯 Objective:
-I aim to leverage my expertise in Python, React, and Vue to contribute as a Full-Stack Developer in a dynamic and innovative company.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/eurico-santos-545b57109)